steveukx/git-js/readme.md

     require('simple-git')()
         .addConfig('user.name', 'Some One')
         .addConfig('user.email', 'some@one.com')
-        .commit('committed as "Some One", 'file-one')
+        .commit('committed as "Some One"', 'file-one')
         .commit('committed as "Another Person"', 'file-two', { '--author': '"Another Person <another@person.com>"' });

     // get remote repositories